mpwillson/remind/README.md

 ### 1.3.3

-* Don't prevent definition of actions in the past.
+* Allow definition of actions in the past.
-* Don't include year for exported periodic actions.
+* Remove redundant year in exported periodic actions.
 * Add -v (print version) option.

 ### 1.3.2